Does your guide have formal training and examining? They're like a pilot or surgeon....

 - Practice all skills.
 Bouldering, sport climbing, trad climbing, ice climbing, resort skiing, nordic skiing, backcountry skiing, endurance running, snowmobiling...practice it all and don't be shy.
 The mountains require all skills.

 - Decide if it's worth it.
 Guiding is hard and dangerous.
-Start the guide courses only if you want to make it your career and earn a livable wage.
-Hobby guides—those who have another better paying job—dilute the market and make career guides struggle.
+Take guide courses only if you want to make guiding your career.
+Hobby guides—those who have a better paying job—dilute the market and make career guides struggle.

 - Start the AMGA process.
 Certification is your route to making guiding a career, a real job, with a real wage.
 See the program flowchart.